 This post covers perhaps the only three months of the last ten years that I slept every single night in the same bed.

 Upon my return from my retreat on Martha’s Vineyard, my mom was completely wheelchair-bound and truly required round-the-clock care.
-Our attempts to find a home aide were slow and painful, and didn’t come to fruition until early 2019, and so it was pretty much just me and my mom’s fiancé Miller and our circle of family of friends for these three months.
+Our attempts to find a long-term home aide were slow and painful, and didn’t come to fruition until early 2019, and so it was largely me and my mom’s fiancé Miller and our circle of family of friends for these three months.

 The truth is it was a very tough time for me as I struggled to transition from my big, travel-and-adventure-filled, chaotic life to this quiet one at home, just me and my mom and our grief filling the big house I grew up in.
 Due to her condition, my mom could not be alone, and so it took a lot of effort and logistical coordination every time we wanted to leave the house, by ourselves or together as a family.

 But often, we didn’t want to leave — at the time, traditional treatments were failing, and doctors told us we’d be lucky if my mom survived through the new year.
 And so every hour away came with a careful calibration that always weighed up at least a little bit of guilt, and a lot of sadness — sadness thinking wow, my mom and I would have loved to do this together, once.

 We also did try, so hard, to get my mom out of the house as much as we could too.
 Moving around — getting in and out of the car safely and without pain — was a challenge.
 We constantly battled with the question of whether we were doing it for us or for her, and as her speech abilities were reduced to almost nothing at this time, we couldn’t ask.

 When I say it was a quiet time, I mean it even literally.
 I look back and see that maybe it was a little bit of both, maybe we were doing it for her and ourselves, and I think that’s okay.